bonitasoft/bonita-continuous-delivery-doc/md/on_premise_vagrant.md

 :::

 ::: Notice
 This tutorial is adapted only to the Linux and Mac environment.
-Windows has other security policies with Docker and Virtualbox as hypervisor.
 :::

 ## Requirements